 I have received, read and understand the conditions and information in this letter.

 I have had the opportunity to discuss the foregoing conditions and the information concerning the oral appliance.
-Furthermore, I give my permission for my diagnostic and treatment records to be used by Build a Smile in conjunction with my treatment.
+Furthermore, I give my permission for my diagnostic and treatment records to be used by Ramsey Dental in conjunction with my treatment.
 I also accept financial responsibility for this therapy.
 With all of the foregoing in mind, I authorize treatment and confirm that I have received a copy of this consent form.